jannotti/recover-algo-word/README.md

 ```

 There's nothing to recover there, since you've supplied a 25 word
-mnemonic.
-The associated address is printed along with the mnemonic.
+mnemonic, and the checksum worls.
+The associated address is printed
+along with the mnemonic.

+## You're missing a word

 Now, try again, specifying that you forgot to record the final word by
 using an underscore in its place.